Painting & Drawing Undergraduate Overview

 120

-* BFA students must complete at least 6 credit hours in a class designated as "off campus study."
-These credits can also fulfill any of the requirements listed above and be from any of the divisions (Art History, Studio, Liberal Arts, or General Electives).
+* BFA students must complete at least two classes designated as "off campus study."
+These classes can also fulfill any of the requirements listed above and be from any of the divisions (Art History, Studio, Liberal Arts, or General Electives).

 Total credits required for minimum residency